-How Much Tax Do I Need To Pay on My ABN?
-(2020 Update)
+How Much Tax Should I Pay on My ABN?
+(2021 Update)

 If you’re running your own business, you’re probably familiar with your Australian Business Number (ABN).
 As a business owner, you also have to comply with the rules set out by the Australian Tax Office (ATO).
 Your ABN doesn’t simply give you a reference point when sending invoices and other documents, it also means that you’re accountable to the ATO if you don’t comply with your tax obligations.

 In this guide, we’ll explain what your tax obligations are as a holder of an ABN.
 Fundamentally, the tax you have to pay on your ABN depends on your business and your combined income.
 This is all counted and assessed when the financial year comes to an end on 30 June.